Understanding the Psychology of customer.

 Thankfully, Coca Cola regained its customers but the same did not happen in the cases of Nokia, Ericsson, and Motorola.
 They lost a good chunk of their customers because of their inconsistency.

 By staying consistent in customer interaction both digitally and physically, you create a comfort zone in which your customers feel safe and secure and develop a sense of brand loyalty.
 Advertising and social media presence help companies remain consistent in customer’s minds.

 Human beings are social animals.
 They love to be cared, respected, and loved and enjoy personal interactions even in business transactions.
 As a business enterprise, you need to go beyond business and establish personal relations with your customers.

-For example, if you have an HDFC account, you have a Personal Manager to take care of your issues, concerns, and banking transactions.
+For example, if you have an HDFC account, you have a Personal Manager to take care of your issues, concerns, and banking transactions this is how effective branded done.
 The person concerned calls you personally, consults with you, apprises your bank offers and provides support when needed.

 The out-of-mile approach works wonders not only in retaining the customer base but keeping them happy.
 A study from 2017 reveals a lack of personalisation as one of the major reasons for which customers switch brands.

 This is not singular research that shows the importance of personalisation but in fact, there are dozens that validate the fact, ‘one-size-fits’-all approach doesn’t work.